-What: Twilight Hawkers Markets – Perth’s original & biggest Street Food Market When: every Friday 4:30-9pm, 17 October 2014 till 24 April 2015 (closed on 14 Nov & 19th Dec) Where: Forrest Chase in Perth adjacent to Wellington St and the Murray St Mall More Info: http://twilighthawkersmarket.com/ For some reason I haven’t made my way to the Twliight Hawkers Markets in Forrest Chase so […]
+What: Twilight Hawkers Markets – Perth’s original & biggest Street Food Market When: every Friday 4:30-9:30pm, till 29 April 2015 Where: Forrest Chase in Perth adjacent to Wellington St and the Murray St Mall More Info: http://twilighthawkersmarket.com/ For some reason I haven’t made my way to the Twliight Hawkers Markets in Forrest Chase so […]

 I got back to my desk and surveyed the well filled bahn mi.
 First bite in presented lots of fresh sliced carrots, cucumber, roast pork, and crunchy pork crackling.
 Chilli is optional but I definitely asked for it.
 The coriander is distinctive and the bahn mi is tasty, though, lacking in a few areas.
 The bun is nice though is not like the baguettes made at Le Vietname which are amazing.
 There is a spread of mayo and pate, though the pate is undetectable.
 The bahn mi appears a little dry whereas it should be moist.
 It’s not a bad representation, though it could be better.
 The iced coffee was excellent though.